davidvuong/react-native-calculator/README.md

 After you've built the iOS app, you don't need to rebuild it unless you make a change to native code (ObjectiveC for iOS and Java for Android).
 However, you still need to make sure you start the react-native process with `npm start` and open `simulator.app` to access the calculator app.

-If you take a look at the `index.ios.js` file, you'll see that we have a very basic app called `Calculator`.
+If you take a look at the [`index.ios.js`](./index.ios.js) file, you'll see that we have a very basic app called `Calculator`.
 It has a few buttons for numbers and a couple more for operations.
 Try to read and understand how it's implemented.
 I've written plenty of comments to help guide you through the code.
 Ask if you need help.

-Once you have an understanding, I want you to extend app by adding additional features, refactoring code, handling edge cases etc. See the next section (Tasks) for more details.
+Once you have an understanding, you to extend app by adding additional features, refactoring code, handling edge cases etc. See the next section (`Tasks`) for more details.

 ### Tasks